meshtastic/meshtastic/docs/hardware/antenna/aerials.md

 slug: /hardware/aerials
 ---

-The stock aerials provided bundled with the t-Beam and other boards are, in general a 'mixed bag'.
-They may not have been selected for your given frequency range, tuned or of a quality design.
+The stock aerials provided bundled with the t-Beam and other boards are a 'mixed bag'.
+They may not have been designed or tuned for your given frequency range, and they may not be of a quality design.

-Matching an aerial to the frequency of transmission is important, as is choosing an appropriate design.
+Matching an aerial to the transceiver frequency is important, as is choosing an appropriate design.

 The aerial's design will affect:
 - proportion of the signal which leaves the aerial (efficiency),
-- directions in which it's transmitted, and whether it will be affected by horizontal / vertical polarization,
+- directions in which it's transmitted,
+- whether it will be affected by horizontal or vertical polarization,
-- proportion of signal which is reflected back within the device itself.
+- and proportion of signal which is reflected back within the device itself.

 :::caution
 While the LoRa devices we are using for Meshtastic are relatively low power radios, care should be taken _not_ to operate any radio transmission device without an aerial or with a poorly matched aerial.
 Un-transmitted radio signal reflected back to the transmitter can damage the device.